 It is important to note that hazing is not essential to the success of an organization.
 The strength of such groups depends on the respect and trust which evolve among members.
 Hazing does not build such relationships.
 The student life division has carefully outlined the university policy on hazing and will continue to conduct an extensive awareness campaign.
 This policy will be enforced, and violators will be prosected to the extent allowed.

+National Hazing Prevention Week is September 19-23, 2016.
 Hazing prevention education should occur year round, however, NHPW provides the community with a time to reflect by raising awareness.
-Check out the National Hazing Prevention Week page for resources and interesting perspectives on hazing prevention.